ROCm/rocprofiler-systems/docs/how-to/configuring-runtime-options.rst

 ROCPROFSYS_ROCM_GROUP_BY_QUEUE
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-By default, Perfetto trace shows the HIP streams to which the kernel and memory copy operations are submitted.
-However, with the ``ROCPROFSYS_ROCM_GROUP_BY_QUEUE=ON`` setting, the trace will rather display HSA queues to which these kernel and memory operations are submitted.
+By default, the Perfetto trace groups the kernel dispatch and memory copy operations to tracks corresponding to their HIP Stream ID.
+However, with the ``ROCPROFSYS_ROCM_GROUP_BY_QUEUE=ON`` setting, the events are on separate tracks and grouped by hardware queue.

 Exploring GPU Metrics
 ---------------------